 - i. would make a significant contribution to the local economy or employment, providing that appropriate mitigation can be secured; and - ii. meets the requirements of being appropriate development in the Green Belt or it demonstrates very special circumstances; and - iii. uses trees, shrub/hedgerow screening and landscaping at all boundaries.

-(Conformity Reference: SSNP Objectives: 10; SALP Saved Policies: 95; SALP emerging Local Plan: L11; NPPF: 145)
+(Conformity Reference: SSNP Objectives: 10; SALP Saved Policies: 95; NPPF: 80, 83, 84, 145)